onlabsorg/olojs/doc/browser-environment.md

 The environment globals contain a `require` function that loads the [olojs standard library](./stdlib.md) modules.

-### BrowserEnvironment.renderNamespace(namespace)
+### BrowserEnvironment.stringifyDocumentExpression(value)
-This method renders and sanitizes a document namespace.
+This method stringifies and sanitizes an expression value.

 ### BrowserEnvironment.parseURI(uri)
 Given an uri in the form `path?var1=val1&var2=val2&...`, returns